CheapPizza/FreqGenAndroid/README.md

 This app creates a sine wave at any audible frequency.
 Designed to be an ad free open source alternative to frequency generator apps.

+Tested with an oscilloscope to produce accurate output.
+Assumes 44.1kHz sample rate.
+Note that the sound is played for 60 seconds at a time.
+Changing the duration value increases the audio buffer lenght and will cause the app to crash if set too high.

 This is my first android app so expect spaghetti code.

 ## Features